-Configure CM/Track V2 for Password Reset by Customers
+H.2.3.10 Configure CM/Track for Password Reset by Customers

-Starting with ConSol CM version 6.10.5.4, CM/Track V2 can be configured to offer a hyperlink for customers where a customer can reset his password.
+CM/Track can be configured to display a hyperlink for customers where a customer can reset his password.
 This is based on the template track-password-reset-template.
-Please refer to section Password Reset Template for Customers Using CM/Track V2 for a detailed explanation.
+Please refer to section Password Reset Template for Customers Using CM/Track for a detailed explanation.
 The password reset in CM/Track is only possible when the DATABASE mode is used.
 It is not possible when LDAP authentication is in operation.
 See section Authentication Methods for Customers in CM/Track for the portal for an explanation of all possible authentication modes.